There are plenty of options to choose from regarding the appropriate decking material.

 Thanks to the materials used in its construction, composite decking doesn’t need major maintenance or renovation.
 So, it wins in this category, as timber decking needs more maintenance overall.

-Natural timber decking is made using a renewable resource that can’t replenish quickly.
-And composite decking uses a blend of materials that contain plastics.
+Natural timber decking is made using a renewable resource that can’t be replenished quickly.
+Composite decking uses a blend of materials that contain plastics.

-An argument can be made that composite decking is more environmentally friendly since the plastic used in the boards is largely recycled.
-That said, once the decking reaches the end of its life cycle, it can be extremely difficult to recycle it once more.
+An argument can be made that composite decking is more environmentally friendly since the plastic used in the boards is primarily recycled.
+That said, once the decking reaches the end of its life cycle, it can be challenging to recycle it once more.

 Composite decking offers high durability and low maintenance requirements, while timber decking is more sustainable.
 Looking at specifications alone, composite decking is the better option but a little more expensive.